 One World University (OWU) was established in Mozambique in 1998 with the aim of strengthening the nation’s educational system.
-The university offers two baccalaureate degrees: one in education and another in community development.
+The university is operated by th elocal development organization Ajuda de Desenvolvimento de Povo para Povo (ADPP Mozambique).
+Two baccalaureate degrees are available at OWU: one in education and another in community development.
 Graduates of the education program are qualified to teach primary education at the college level.

 Mozambique has been struggling to meet the demand for qualified primary school teachers, and OWU is helping to meet the critical need for new teachers by supplying the instructors who can train new primary school student teachers at the nation’s teacher-training colleges.

 Combining classroom instruction with independent study and high-levels of hands-on teaching experience, OWU inspires its students to learn all that they can.
 In the process, they discover first-hand that learning must be made relevant and enjoyable, so that children feel positive about coming—and remaining—in school.
 Graduates also understand the importance of involving parents and the community, and how to foster a positive environment that places a high value on obtaining an education.

 The second degree program in community development was added in 2008.
 This new degree was inspired by Mozambican President Armando Emilio Guebuza, who said, “I would like you to make a course for fighting poverty.
 This is what we need.
 People who work in the districts and with the people.
 You should graduate bachelors in the fight against poverty.”
 We agreed.
 In honor of President Guebuza and his leadership, the new community development program was named “Fighting Shoulder to Shoulder with the Poor.”